finn-no/apps-handbook/ONBOARDING.md

 # 1st day
 - Agree on arrival time
+- Bring your computer in case of issues with your new devices
 - Register for temporary card in reception
 - Greet the team
 - Get your computer